danielmartin/DMCSideMenu/README.md

 ## Customization

-You can customize the following properties of `RESideMenu`:
+You can customize the following properties of `DMCSideMenu`:

 ``` objective-c
 @property (assign, readwrite, nonatomic) NSTimeInterval animationDuration;